 You may file a discrimination complaint with the federal department of Housing and Urban Development (HUD) if you believe a federal law has been violated.
 Similarly, you can file with a state antidiscrimination agency if your state’s antidiscrimination law has been violated.
 Some areas also have local fair housing agencies that handle complaints.

-To get started, contact the HUD Housing Discrimination Hotline at 800-669-9777 and check the HUD website.
+To get started, go to the HUD website, where you'll find a chart listing HUD regional offices and their phone numbers.
 For information on state and local housing discrimination complaint procedures, contact your state fair housing agency.

 A complaint to HUD must be filed within one year of the alleged violation.
 HUD will investigate the allegation and, if it concludes that there is a basis for your claim, will attempt a conciliation (compromise) between you and the landlord.
 If a compromise isn’t reached, HUD will bring the case before an administrative law judge who, without a jury, will decide the matter and may award you money damages or order the landlord to take appropriate action.
 State and local laws may have different procedures, including shorter filing deadlines, than those used by HUD.